+Whether you’ve been a campus recruiter for decades or you’re just starting out, this comprehensive guide offers an overview of the campus recruitment landscape, plus helpful tips for boosting your university recruitment efforts.
 We’ve had a long stretch of a booming economy.
 We’re experiencing record-low unemployment and the implementation of artificial intelligence and automation.
 Millennials are now the largest demographic in the workplace, with Gen Z on their heels.
 There’s no doubt that our workplace is shifting—and rapidly.
 With all of these monumental changes, employers are faced with evolving their recruiting, hiring, retention, and promotion practices, and recruiting young talent is more important than ever.

 According to Aptitude Research Partners, approximately 70% of employers will be hiring college graduates this year.
 To keep up with the competition and find qualified candidates, employers need to meet students and graduates where they are — on college and university campuses.

-Let’s dig into the whys and hows of campus recruiting.
+Let’s dig into the whys and hows of campus recruitment.
+What is Campus Recruitment?

 Campus recruitment is a strategy for sourcing, engaging and hiring young talent for internship and entry-level positions.
-College recruiting is typically a tactic for medium- to large-sized companies with high-volume recruiting needs, but can range from small efforts (like working with university career centers to source potential candidates) to large-scale operations (like visiting a wide array of colleges and attending recruiting events throughout the spring and fall semester).
+Campus recruitment is typically a tactic for medium- to large-sized companies with high-volume recruiting needs, but can range from small efforts (like working with university career centers to source potential candidates) to large-scale operations (like visiting a wide array of colleges and attending recruiting events throughout the spring and fall semester).
 Campus recruitment often involves working with university career services centers and attending career fairs to meet in-person with college students and recent graduates.
 Some industries participate in campus recruiting more than others; finance, technology, business consulting, manufacturing and engineering are a few of the most popular.

 Why Should You Recruit on Campus?

 Campus recruitment can benefit your organization’s hiring strategy in several ways.
-Entry-level positions are often the hardest to fill, and the talent shortage is the top emerging risk for companies globally.
+Entry-level positions are often the hardest to fill, and the talent shortage is the top emerging risks for companies globally.
 This challenge means more employers are recruiting directly from college campuses, where a large talent pool is preparing for their first post-grad jobs.
 For companies with high-volume recruiting needs, building a campus recruitment strategy is one of the most meaningful ways to compete for potential candidates.

-Beyond the ability to quickly and efficiently build a network of young talent on campus, college recruitment is also proven to impact your business well beyond the moment you make an offer.
+Beyond the ability to quickly and efficiently build a network of young talent on campus, university recruitment is also proven to impact your business well beyond the moment you make an offer.
 Aptitude Research Partners found that companies using campus recruiting technology were three times more likely to improve retention, two times more likely to improve engagement and two times more likely to improve productivity.

 What Does a Campus Recruiter Do?